 I wanted to call it STRATEGY 119 or just 119.
 By the time I was prepared to write this book, PSALM 119 had made some substantial alterations in my thought life, wreaking havoc with deep memory, essentially providing a medicine I wasn't even aware I needed.
 It's all in the book.
 I couldn't think of a better title.
 It was stark.
 It was direct.
 It had no fluff.
 There was immediate discussion about the confusion such a title might cause in bookstores.
 I didn't agree, but we went with a title the publisher chose.
 (I still refer to it as 119.
 Shhh!)

 The narrative tells about an old assault I suffered from a teacher many years ago.
-As a 13 year old, I was resilient enough to move forward, without telling a soul.
+As a thirteen-year-old, I was resilient enough to move forward, without telling a soul.
 But some wounds have a life of their own.
 They grow (or fester) until no less than a reckoning will do.
 It all flushed to the surface, brutal and unannounced.
 In a flash of desperation and epiphany I turned to 119 and a 22-day plan it inspired in the moment.
 It's all in the book.
 I would say "enjoy" 119, but I am not sure "enjoy" is the right word.
 Be bold.
 It is a journey.
 Don't enter with any expectation.
 You give up control.

 But there was one thing I never suspected.
 I did not realize at the time just how invasive the Word is, how deep the penetration, how thorough the meddling and how unrelenting it can be when a territorial dispute is involved.